OkGameStudios/html-file-opener/README.md

 Use ctrl + f4 on Linux and windows or use cmd + f4 keys to run the command

-### 1.1.0

-Updated keybinds and support.

-### Coming Soon
+## Coming Soon
-opening of html files with a autorefreshing server
+* opening of html files with a autorefreshing server
 -----------------------------------------------------------------------------------------------------------

 ## Keyboard shortcuts